Heatblur-Simulations/f-4e-manual/src/dcs/modding/jester/lua_api.md

 - Task
 - Action

-Code is placed in the Mod-Folder, for example:
+The original logic is located in the DCS Mod-Folder, for example:

 `G:\DCS World OpenBeta\Mods\aircraft\F-4E\Jester`